onderonur/post-gallery/README.md

 It has no custom server setup.
 Only the serverless functions of Next.js are used.
 This has resulted in a very simple, yet powerful structure.

 The project has changed a lot along the way.
 Trials were carried out with different ORMs like Sequelize, TypeORM, Prisma 2 and Objection/Knex.
 API and frontend were two separate projects at first, but they were combined after a while as an experiment.
 Even though it's much cleaner to create separate projects for various reasons, this structure also works pretty well.

+It also has the settings for generating all the typings and custom @apollo/client hooks with `graphql-code-generator` based on the GraphQL schema.
+When this is used with VSCode [Apollo extension](https://www.apollographql.com/docs/devtools/editor-plugins/) which has features like autocompletion and showing warnings/errors based on the schema, it was just so easy to write all the queries/mutations/fragments.

+You can find a list of recommended extensions in `.vscode/extensions.json`.

 ### Features